tapaspal9/homepage/index.md

 ### Recent News
+- A paper on a generic framework for building registered FEs is accepted by [Asiacrypt'25](https://asiacrypt.iacr.org/2025/).
 - Invited to join the PC of ACM CCS 2026.
 - I am serving as a PC member of [Indocrypt'25](https://www.indocrypt2025.in).
 - A [paper](https://eprint.iacr.org/2025/967) on registered (pseudorandom) functional encryption for TMs is now available to ePrint.